Calculator-Online.net

 Phenytoin Dilantin, Phenytek 7–42 hours

-How many half-lives does it take to get rid of medication?
+How many half-lives are required to eliminate a medication?

 References: